-During 2012, the Company performed a review of property, plant and equipment.
-As a result of this review, \$.3 million was recorded to impairment expense for manufacturing equipment.
+During 2012, the Company performed periodic reviews of property, plant and equipment.
+As a result of these reviews, \$.3 million was recorded to impairment expense for manufacturing equipment.

-During 2011, the Company performed a review of property, plant and equipment and determined there was no impairment to be recorded.
+During 2011, the Company performed periodic reviews of property, plant and equipment and determined there was no impairment to be recorded.